letmehateu/tdx-attestation-sdk/README.md

 ## Acknowledgements
 We would like to acknowledge the projects below whose previous work has been instrumental in making this project a reality.

-* [Risc0](https://github.com/risc0/risc0): The Risc0 ZK Acceleration to reduce the gas cost to verify the Intel TDX Quote on-chain.
+* [Risc0](https://github.com/risc0/risc0): The Risc0 ZK Optimization to reduce the gas cost to verify the Intel TDX Quote on-chain.
-* [SP1](https://github.com/succinctlabs/sp1): The Succinct ZK Acceleration to reduce the gas cost to verify the Intel TDX Quote on-chain.
+* [SP1](https://github.com/succinctlabs/sp1): The Succinct ZK Optimization to reduce the gas cost to verify the Intel TDX Quote on-chain.
 It supports Groth16 and Plonk proofs.
 * [Automata DCAP Attestation](https://github.com/automata-network/automata-dcap-attestation): The open-source DCAP attestation smart contracts to verify Intel TDX Quote.

 ## Disclaimer